sharetribe/just-enough-git/README.md

 ![2](diagrams/2.png)

-Your changes has now been merged to master, so you don't need your branch anymore.
+Your changes have now been merged to master, so you don't need your branch anymore.
 On the pull request page, click **Delete branch**.

 Now back to command-line.
 Jump back to master branch.